 Keywords: Galaxy: ultracompact HII regions, ISM: molecules, extinction, galaxies: resolved stars and star clusters, instrumentation: high-resolution infrared spectrograph.

 My main research focuses on massive stars (ultracompact HII regions and OB-type stars) and star clusters in our Milky Way galaxy and nearby star-forming galaxies.
 I use space- and ground-based imaging and spectroscopic data to study how those massive systems regulate star formation and evolution activities in galaxies.
 Currently I am an active member of the HST Legacy Extragalactic UV Survey (LEGUS; legus.stsci.edu) coordinating the Star Cluster Interest Group.
 Part of my research work is also involved with instrumentation, specifically high-resolution nearinfrared spectrometer IGRINS (Immersion GRating near-INfrared Spectrometer).
-I worked and continue working as an IGRINS instrument support scientist to analyze the performance and develope science projects with the instrument team and the users.
+I worked and continue working as an IGRINS instrument support scientist to analyze the performance and develop science projects with the instrument team and the users.

 Kathleen Labrie (North)